 Then the oracle’s eyes slowly opened.
 Lying next to Gloriana, Nualia’s eyes slowly closed.15

-1 Abby hit for 17 points of damage in one blow.
-She’s third level at this point.
+1 Abby hit for 17 points of damage in one blow (at 3rd level).

 3 A tentamort, but none of the party members knew that.
 Our various Knowledge rolls did not avail us for this fight.
 Regardless, the thing went down in just two rounds of combat.
 We were beginning to appreciate Abby’s growing confidence and capability as a warrior.

-4 Abby was in fighting form in the combats with the tentamort and the goblinwives.
-Both battles were over in two rounds, and Abby dispatched 75% of the goblinwives almost as afterthought.
+4 Abby was in fighting form in the combats with the tentamort and the goblin harem.
+Both battles were over in two rounds, and Abby dispatched 75% of the goblins almost as afterthought.
 There’s a certain simple elegance in the classic fighter, and when the dice come up well Abby can dominate a battlefield beautifully.

-6 Feather Fall.
-There’s an interesting thing to consider about Feather Fall.
-We know that—in a vacuum—objects fall at exactly the same rate regardless of mass: the “feather” falls at the same rate as the human and the elephant and the blue whale.
-Granted, Abby was falling in atmosphere, but the underlying gravitation is unchanged as “feather Abby” and “standard mass Abby” are both subject to the same gravitational field of the planet Golarion.
-Given friction (air resistance), it makes sense that “feather Abby” reaches terminal velocity sooner than “standard mass Abby,” but the rates are still the same.
-Perhaps the way to think about Feather Fall is a magic that alters the gravitational field of the planet, since changing mass has no effect on rate.
+6 Feather fall.
+There’s an interesting thing to consider about feather fall.
+We know that—in a vacuum—objects fall at exactly the same rate regardless of mass: The “feather” falls at the same rate as the human and the elephant and the blue whale.
+Granted, Abby was falling in atmosphere, but the underlying gravitation is unchanged as “feather Abby” and “standard Abby” are both subject to the same gravitational field of the planet Golarion.
+Given friction (air resistance), it makes sense that “feather Abby” reaches terminal velocity sooner than “standard Abby,” but the rates are still the same.
+Perhaps the way to think about feather fall is a magic that alters the gravitational field of the planet, since changing mass has no effect on rate.
 Changing gravitation has implications, as well, of course (if Golarion’s gravitation changes, even just locally, wouldn’t we see differences in the gravitational relationships of the planet and, say, horses, or fortresses, or all the world’s water, or everything that wasn’t nailed down?).
 Perhaps, in a world with elves and dragons and magic spells, it’s actually better not to dwell too much on things like the consistency of physics and implications thereof.

 7 Luck in this case was spending a Hero Point.
 Even with the Hero Point, Gloriana’s jump roll just barely achieved the target number.